soumikag/LNTool/README.md

 # LNTool

+## Notes
+- Developed in MacOS environment, tested build/install/execution on MacOS and Windows environments
+- Source code to challenge: driver.JavaDriver (also edited scala files as needed)

 ## Preparing build environment
 - Install [sbt](https://www.scala-sbt.org/download.html) to manage dependecies
   - You may need to update path to include sbt